cesium/fractal-tree/src/content/_index.md

 ## Introduction

-This project has the goal of making a factual tree.
+This project has the goal of making a fractal tree.
 From the get-go lets explain what a fractal, well a fractal is an infinite repetition of a certain pattern in this particular case our pattern is the "Y" this may not seem clear now but it will soon don't worry.
 Now that you know what a fractal is a fractal tree is simply a fractal that makes a tree as its final form.
 Okay after this basic explanation lets get it started!

 ![](finalTree.png)

 at the end of this tutorial, you will obtain the power to make one of these incredible don't you think?